-Legislation Description of Legislation and applicability accordance with the South African National Standards (SANS) 10103:2008 and 10328:2008.
-Conservation of Agricultural Resources Act (No. The Conservation of Agricultural Resources Act (Act 43 of 1983) (CARA) provides for the implementation of control measures for soil conservation works as well as alien and invasive plant species in and outside of urban areas.
-43 of 1983) In terms of the amendments to the regulations under the CARA, landowners are legally responsible for the control of alien species on their properties.
-Various Acts administered by the DFFE and the DWS, as well as other laws (including local bylaws), spell out the fines, terms of imprisonment and other penalties for contravening the law.
-Although no fines have yet been placed against landowners who do not remove invasive species, the authorities may clear their land of invasive alien plants and other alien species entirely at the landowners' cost and risk.
-The CARA Regulations with regards to alien and invasive species have been superseded by NEMBA Alien and Invasive Species (AIS) Regulations which became law on 1 October 2014.
+Legislation Description of Legislation and applicability The CARA Regulations with regards to alien and invasive species have been superseded by NEMBA Alien and Invasive Species (AIS) Regulations which became law on 1 October 2014.
 Rehabilitation after disturbance to agricultural land is managed by the Conservation of Agricultural Resources Act (Act 43 of 1983 - CARA).
 A consent in terms of CARA is required for the cultivation of virgin land.
 Cultivation is defined in CARA as "any act by means of which the topsoil is disturbed mechanically".
 The purpose of this consent for the cultivation of virgin land is to ensure that only land that is suitable as arable land is cultivated.
 Therefore, despite the above definition of cultivation, disturbance to the topsoil that results from construction of infrastructure does not constitute cultivation as it is understood in CARA.
 This has been corroborated by Anneliza Collett (Acting Scientific Manager: Natural Resources Inventories and Assessments in the Directorate: Land and Soil Management of the Department of Agriculture, Land Reform and Rural Development (DALRRD)).
 The construction and operation of the facility will therefore not require consent from the Department of Agriculture, Land Reform and Rural Development in terms of this provision of CARA.
 Civil Aviation Act (No. 13 of 2009) Civil aviation in South Africa is governed by the Civil Aviation Act (Act 13 of 2009).
 This Act provides for the establishment of a stand-alone authority mandated with controlling, promoting, regulating, supporting, developing, enforcing and continuously improving levels of safety and security throughout the civil aviation industry.
 This mandate is fulfilled by South African Civil Aviation Authority (SACAA) as an agency of the Department of Transport (DoT).
 SACAA achieves the objectives set out in the Act by complying with the Standards and Recommended Practices (SARPs) of the International Civil Aviation Organisation (ICAO), while considering the local context when issuing the South African Civil Aviation Regulations (SA CARs).
 As of the 1st of May 2021, Air Traffic and Navigation Services (ATNS) has been appointed as the new Obstacle application Service Provider for Windfarms and later Solar Plants.
 Their responsibility would pertain to the assessments, maintenance, and all other related matters in respect to Windfarms and in due time Power Plant assessments.
 The DFFE Screening Tool Report identified Civil Aviation as having Low- sensitivity for the proposed WEF.
 An Application for the Approval of Obstacles will also be submitted to ATNS.
 SACAA will be included on the project stakeholder database.
 They will be informed of the proposed Project, and comment will be sought from these authorities as applicable.
-Occupational Health and Safety The National Occupational Health and Safety Act (No. 85 of 1993) (OHSA) and the relevant regulations under the Act are applicable to the proposed project.
-This
+Occupational Health and Safety Act (No. 85 of 1993) The National Occupational Health and Safety Act (No. 85 of 1993) (OHSA) and the relevant regulations under the Act are applicable to the proposed project.
+This includes the Construction Regulations promulgated in 2014 under Section 43 of the Act.
+Adherence to South Africa's OHSA and its relevant Regulations is essential.
+National Energy Act (No. 34 of 2008) The National Energy Act aims to ensure that diverse energy resources are available, in sustainable quantitates, and at affordable prices, to the South African economy in support of economic growth and poverty alleviation, taking into account environmental management requirements and interactions amongst economic sectors.
+The main objectives of the Act are to: Ensure uninterrupted supply of energy to the Republic; Promote diversity of supply of energy and its sources; Facilitate effective management of energy demand and its conservation; Promote energy research;

-NORMANDIEN WIND ENERGY FARM, LOCATED NEAR VERKYKERSKOP IN THE FREE STATE PROVINCE
+NORMANDIEN WIND ENERGY FARM, LOCATED NEAR VERKYKERSKOP IN THE FREE STATE PROVINCE CONFIDENTI